ChatGPT for Virtual Assistants: Complete Guide to Use Cases, Prompts & Workflows (2026)

 System Prompt The standing instruction set that tells ChatGPT how to behave in every interaction.
 Equivalent to the standing instructions in a Custom GPT but submitted at the start of a session rather than pre-configured.
 Used in API integrations (Zapier, Make) to set ChatGPT’s operational context for automated workflows.

 Context Window The maximum amount of text ChatGPT can process in a single conversation, input (your prompts) plus output (its responses).
-GPT-4o has a large context window (approximately 128,000 tokens, enough for very long documents and extended multi-turn conversations).
-For VAs, this means ChatGPT can process full email threads, long meeting transcripts, and multi-section documents in a single session.
+GPT-5.5 Instant, the current default model, handles 128,000 tokens, enough for very long documents and extended multi-turn conversations.
+GPT-5.5 Thinking supports 196,000 tokens.
+For VAs, the practical implication is that ChatGPT can process full email threads, long meeting transcripts, and multi-section documents in a single session without losing context.

 Temperature A setting that controls the randomness of ChatGPT’s outputs, higher temperature produces more varied, creative responses; lower temperature produces more consistent, predictable outputs.
 In the standard ChatGPT interface, temperature is managed by the VA through prompt instructions (“Be creative and varied” vs “Be consistent and factual”).
 In API integrations, temperature is set as a numeric parameter.